OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 ### Excel calculation mode

 Excel has three calculation modes: Automatic, Automatic Except Tables, and Manual.
-For a description of these calculation modes, see [Excel Recalculation](/office/client-developer/excel/excel-recalculation).
-The most frequently used calculation mode for custom functions add-ins is manual calculation mode.
+Refer to the [Excel Recalculation](/office/client-developer/excel/excel-recalculation) article to determine which calculation mode best fits your custom function design.

 Set the calculation mode for your add-in with the [Excel.CalculationMode enum](/javascript/api/excel/excel.calculationmode) based on your scenario.
 Note that automatic calculation mode may trigger recalculation often and reduce the efficiency of your add-in.

 ### Volatile function limitations